segmentio/segment-docs/src/partners/destinations/testing.md

 ### Editing field definitions

-While working on your destination's definitions in typescript, if you have action tester running locally, the tester UI updates with settings or mapping field changes without the need to restart the local server component.
+While working on your destination's definitions in TypeScript, if you have action tester running locally, the tester UI updates with settings or mapping field changes without the need to restart the local server component.
 There is a slight delay to account for the local bundling process.

 #### Test your action